-excel at distributing workloads across GPUs, Google's Tensor Processing Units (TPUs) offer specialized hardware acceleration designed explicitly for large-scale machine learning tasks.
-TPUs are particularly effective at dense matrix multiplications and possess high-bandwidth memory (HBM), making them highly suitable for training deep neural networks, especially large language models and vision transformers.
+For large-scale machine learning tasks, distributing workloads across hardware accelerators is common.
+While GPUs are often utilized with various strategies for distributed training, Google's Tensor Processing Units (TPUs) provide specialized hardware acceleration, explicitly designed for these demanding computations.
+TPUs demonstrate particular effectiveness in dense matrix multiplications and feature high-bandwidth memory (HBM), which makes them highly suitable for training deep neural networks, especially large language models and vision transformers.

 This synchronous approach ensures model consistency across all cores during training.